Alcohol message 'is confused'

 Dr Peter Scarborough from Oxford University says the downside swiftly displaces the upside, and that half a unit (about a quarter of a glass of wine) is the optimum amount you can drink in a day.

-He adds: "If you're drinking any more than that then you are not at the best level for reduced risk."'Jury still out'
+He adds: "If you're drinking any more than that then you are not at the best level for reduced risk."

 Sir Ian Gilmore, a former president of the Royal College of Physicians, believes the evidence still isn't clear.